upsidedownlabs/upsidedownlabs.github.io/kits/diy-neuroscience/basic/index.rst

 .. figure:: media/bioamp-exg-pill-eeg.*
     :align: center
+    :alt: Recording EEG from pre-frontal cortex part of brain

+    Recording EEG signals from pre-frontal cortex

 The signals that you can see on the screen right now are originating from prefrontal cortex part of your brain and propagating through all the layers to the surface of your skin.